Standards of Team Care for Cleft Palate and Craniofacial Teams

-1.2 The Team includes Speech-Language Pathology, Surgical, and Orthodontic specialties.
+1.2 The Team includes Speech-Language Pathology, Surgery, and Orthodontic specialties.

 The Team must have, as a minimum core, professionals from the Speech-Language Pathology, Surgery, and Orthodontics specialties who participate in Team meetings as appropriate to specific patient needs.
 The participation of these individuals should be documented in each patient’s Team reports.

-1.4 The Team demonstrates access to professionals in the disciplines of psychology, social work, psychiatry, audiology, genetics, general and pediatric dentistry, otolaryngology, and pediatrics/primary care.
+1.3 The Team demonstrates access to professionals in the disciplines of psychology, social work, audiology, genetics, general and pediatric dentistry, otolaryngology, and pediatrics/primary care.

 The Team must maintain a list of reliable community resources for any services that are not provided by the Team itself.
 Some record of assessment and/or treatment follow-up should exist in the centralized Team record.

-1.5 The Craniofacial Team must include a surgeon trained in cranio-maxillofacial surgery and access to a psychologist who does neuro-developmental and cognitive assessment.
-The results of the neuro-developmental and cognitive assessment must be part of the CFT team assessment record.
-The Team also must demonstrate access to refer to a neurosurgeon, ophthalmologist, radiologist, and geneticist.
+1.4 The Craniofacial Team must include a surgeon trained in transcranial cranio-maxillofacial surgery and access to a psychologist who does neurodevelopmental and cognitive assessment.
+The results of the neurodevelopmental and cognitive assessment must be part of the CFT team assessment record.
+The Team also must demonstrate access to refer to a neurosurgeon, an ophthalmologist, a radiologist, and a geneticist.
 The participation of these individuals should be documented in each patient’s team report.

-The qualifications of all Team members should be evident in terms of appropriateness of training, practical and educational experiences specific to responsibilities and procedures to be performed.
-Team members must hold the appropriate credentials consistent with professional organizations and/or state or provincial licensing.
+The qualifications of all Team members should be evident in terms of appropriateness of training and practical and educational experiences specific to the responsibilities and procedures to be performed.
+Team members must hold credentials of the appropriate professional organizations as well as state and/or provincial licensing.

 2.1 The Team has a mechanism for regular meetings among core Team members to provide coordination and collaboration on patient care.

-2.2 The Team has a mechanism for referral and communication with other professionals.
+2.2 The Team has a mechanism for referral to and communication with other professionals.

 The Team has a process for referring patients to local care providers when necessary and appropriate.